Maxim Kovtun: 2013–14 season: First senior national title

 Kovtun found his short program for the 2013–14 season very challenging, stating, "When we [began training the program], it was just hell. [...]
 I needed half an hour to learn one step, so it took a very long time to put this all together."
 He made his senior Grand Prix debut at the 2013 Cup of China.
 He placed second in the short—landing a 4S-3T, 4T and 3A—and first in the free skate, in which he landed a 4S, 4S-2T, 3A-2T and 3A.
 Kovtun won the silver medal overall behind China's Han Yan.
 He won another silver medal at the 2013 Rostelecom Cup.
 The results qualified him to his first senior Grand Prix Final.
 He finished fifth at the event in Fukuoka, Japan.

 At the 2014 Russian Championships, Kovtun placed second in the short program and first in the free skate.
 He was awarded the gold medal ahead of three-time Olympic medalist Evgeni Plushenko.
-After Kovtun again placed fifth at the European Championships, Russia's sole spot in the men's event at the 2014 Winter Olympics in Sochi was assigned to Plushenko.
+After Kovtun again placed fifth at the European Championships, Russia received a sole spot in the men's event at the 2014 Winter Olympics in Sochi, which was assigned to Plushenko despite Kovtun placing higher.
+Plushenko skated earlier in the Olympics in helping win gold in the team competition.
+On Thursday 13 February 2014, Plushenko decided to withdraw from the men’s singles competition following his pre-short program warm up during which he sustained a back injury.
+However, Plushenko's withdrawal was after the Sunday deadline to name a replacement which left Russia without an entry in men's singles.

 Kovtun was sent to the 2014 World Championships in Saitama, Japan.
 He placed seventh in the short program, fifth in the free skate, and finished fourth overall behind Spain's Javier Fernández.